How to Cook Lobster Fit for a Fancy Dinner Celebration

-Tip: Lobsters turn bright red and the tails turn under when they are done, but you can also pull off a small leg or long antennae.
-Either should come off easily when the lobster is done.
+Test Kitchen Tip: Lobsters turn bright red and the tails turn under when they are done.
+You can also pull off a small leg or long antennae—they should come off easily when the lobster is done.

 When the lobsters are cool enough to handle, place each lobster on its back.
 Remove the tail by twisting the tail and body in opposite directions.

-Pull the claw meat from the shell with a little tug.
+Pull the claw meat from the shell with a gentle tug.
 Crack the shell on the remaining part of the body, and remove the meat with a small fork ($22, Bed Bath & Beyond).
 Serve the lobster meat with clarified butter or beurre blanc (white wine butter sauce).

 Test Kitchen Tip: Some people eat the green tomalley (liver) and the coral roe (bright orange eggs found inside female lobsters), but others might want to discard them.

 Lobster is one of those rare foods that you cook from a live state.
 Make sure the lobsters you buy are from a trusted source and are still alive and moving when you purchase them.
 If you pick up a live lobster, the tail will curl under the body.
 The most popular lobsters in the United States are Maine lobsters, which are known for their sweet meat and taste great in lobster recipes.
 Although available year-round, lobsters tend to be less expensive in spring and summer months.
 Live lobsters have a mottled appearance with a greenish-blue-brown cast.
 Buy lobsters the day you plan to fix them, and store them in seawater or wrapped in a wet cloth over ice in the refrigerator until cooking time.